Russell-Waterhouse/blog/content/post/landmines.md

 This cult will proclaim that performance doesn't matter; not on the server, and not on the user's device.
 This cult loves to say things like:
 - "Bug not reproducible, closing the ticket."
-- "it works on my machine."
+- "It works on my machine."
 - "My unit tests pass so it's not my issue."
 - "If there's a bug in it, our users will report the bug, and we'll fix it fast, so it's no big deal to ship fast and break things"